Author: Michael Egnor

 I have written in this blog that Darwinism is irrelevant to the practice of medicine.
 The truth of my assertion is, I think, fairly obvious, except to Darwin fundamentalists.
 Most of the Darwinists’ comments on my posts have been personal attacks on me, rather than carefully reasoned arguments.
 The thoughtful arguments that have been put forth are, I think, misguided, as I will discuss in upcoming posts.
-The assertion that Darwinism is essential to medicine is usually is based on the argument that one or more of the following areas of science are dependent on Darwin’s theory: 1.
-Comparative medicine, which is the study of the similarity and the differences between humans and other organisms.
-2. Medical genetics and molecular Read More ›
+The assertion that Darwinism is essential to medicine is usually is based on the argument that one or more of the following areas of science are dependent on Darwin’s theory: In addition, a common Darwinist argument is that the presence on medical school faculties of scientists who study some aspects of evolutionary biology Read More ›

 My recent post here about the irrelevance of Darwinism to the practice of medicine seems to have gotten under the skin of a medical resident at Penn State.
 Dr. Burt Humburg, blogging at Panda’s Thumb, unleashed a tirade, including a very clever word play on my name in the title of his post (Egnorance: The Egotistical Combination of Ignorance and Arrogance) and his very serious doubts about my competence and integrity.
 Burt has also been involved in the Kansas evolution struggle.
 You might say he has a dog in this hunt.